 Encaustic paints are kept in metal containers on top of a hot plate set at approximately 200 degrees.
 Natural hair paintbrushes apply the encaustic paint to a surface in thin layers.
 After painting each layer, the wax is heated with a hot air gun, torch or iron to fuse the wax to the surface.
 Under the heat, the wax grabs onto the surface area beneath it.
 As the artist fuses the paint, experience and patience are crucial so that only the top layer is effected.

 Once the wax has cooled slightly, the artist may add texture with metal tools, razors, wood scrapers and carving blades.
 Additional depth and contrast may be created with using oil sticks, pastels, inks, dyes, Shellac or graphite.

 Caring for Your Encaustic Painting

 Encaustic paintings may be hung just about anywhere.
-However, for best results, do not hang in direct sunlight.
-Waxes should not fade, but they could shift or dent, if softened by the sun.
-To create a shiny surface area on the wax, the painting may be buffed with a lint-free cloth.
+However, like any fine art, do not hang in direct sunlight.
+To create a shiny surface area on the wax, the painting may be buffed with a lint & seam-free cloth.